 Skip to main content

-Using SLF4J
+Using Klogging with SLF4J

 The Simple Logging Façade for Java (SLF4J) library is a widely-used library for Java logging.
 It has two parts: a standard API that Java programs call; and a provider that maps API calls to a logging framework (e.g. Logback, Log4j).